 Narrowing it down to one is seemingly impossible, however, wax patronage is a personal affair.
 A recent discovery of Pour Girl’s wax, whose products I particularly love, deserves a mention.
 Pour Girl’s next restock is planned for January 22nd at 8 pm, central.

 Even with many notable hauls, it was surprisingly easy to choose a favorite: House of Phoebe Wax appeals to my senses more than any other vendor, thus far.
 The melts, sold in 1.5 oz cups, are affordably luxurious.
 There’s an indefinable quality to each scent that piques my interest and keeps me returning for more.
-A few favorites are shown above; including Asha, Better Call Saul, Brienne, Melisandre and Shadow.
+A few favorites are shown above; including Asha, Better Call Saul, Brienne, and Melisandre.
 The vendor is reopening her shop in January, look for more in-depth scent reviews to come.

 As 2016 winds to a close, I’m reminded of the departing words from the series finale of beloved Downton Abbey.
 “It makes me smile, the way we drink every year to what the future may bring.” –Lady Violet, the Dowager Countess

 The future is always uncertain, but hope springs eternal, and it makes me smile too.
-Here’s to a Happy and hopeful, New Year!
+Here’s to a happy and hopeful, New Year!